 When Madeira Island was discovered the only mammals that exist here were bats and monk seals.
-All other mammals that one may find nowadays on this island were introduced, as rats, rabbits and domestic animals.
-Regarding bats there is only three species known to breed in Madeira, being one and endemic species of Macaronesia region and the other one a Madeira subspecies:
+All other mammals found nowadays on this island were introduced, such as rats, mice, rabbits, cattle and domestic animals.
+Regarding bats there is only three species known to breed in Madeira, one endemic species of Macaronesia region and the other one a Madeira subspecies:

 Madeira Pipistrelle Pipistrellus maderensis

-This species is endemic to Macaronesia where it is presented in Madeira, Azores and Canary Islands.
-In Madeira it is considered critically threaten as it has a small area of occurrence (Madeira and Porto Santo Islands), its population fragmentation is wide and its habitat is gradually loosing quality.
+This species is endemic to Macaronesia where it is found in Madeira, Azores and Canary Islands.
+In Madeira it is considered critically threaten due to its small area of occurrence both in Madeira and Porto Santo.
+Its population fragmentation is wide and its habitat is gradually loosing quality.

 Its population is estimated in less than a thousand mature individuals and almost nothing is known about its population trends.